·7 min read

 Here is a quick roadmap:

 • Add the MLX Vision Examples Package: Include the prebuilt utilities for vision models with MLXVLM and MLXLMCommon packages.
-I usually avoid dependencies but these definitely makes my life easier.

 • Load the Model: Download and set up the model weights.

-• Prepare Input: Preprocess images for inference.
+• Prepare Input: Preprocess images or videos for inference.

 • Run Inference: Generate results and display them.